influxdata/docs-v2/content/platform/monitoring/influxdata-platform/tools/measurements-internal.md

 ---

 ### hh_node (Enterprise only)
+Available in InfluxDB Enterprise 1.9.8 and later.
 The `hh_node` measurement stores hinted handoff statistics for all queues (shards) for a given node.
-The `hh_node` measurement is available in InfluxDB Enterprise 1.9.8 and later.

 The `hh_node` measurement has one additional tag: